kirenz/codelabs/markdown/jupyter-book/jupyter-book.md

 ### What we cover

-In this tutorial we are going to install `Jupyter book` on your system.
-Furthermore, we will create a simple book and publish it on GitHub.
+In this tutorial we are going to create and publish a `Jupyter book`.
+[Jupyter Book](https://jupyterbook.org/intro.html) is an open source project for building publication-quality books and documents from computational material.

 <img src="img/logo.png" alt="Dash Dashboard" width="200">

-[Jupyter Book](https://jupyterbook.org/intro.html) is an open source project for building publication-quality books and documents from computational material.
+Building a Jupyter Book broadly consists of these steps:

+1. **Create your book’s content**.
+You structure your book with a collection of folders, files, and configuration.

+1. **Build your book**.
+Using Jupyter Book’s command-line interface you can convert your pages into either an HTML or a PDF book.

+1. **Publish your book online**.
+Once your book is built, you can share it with others.
+Most common is to build HTML, and host it as a public website (we use GitHub pages).

 <aside class="positive">